The Trial of Billy Jack: Release

 The film opened on November 13, 1974 in one of the widest releases of the time.
 It opened in an additional 150 theaters two days later, totaling more than 1,000 theaters in its opening week, including 180 four wall distribution locations in New York, Philadelphia and Phoenix.
 The wide release was accompanied by a $3 million advertising campaign in the opening week.
+As per an agreement with Laughlin and Taylor, after six weeks of release, Warner Bros. took over distribution of the film, starting from Christmas Day.

 Reception

 Box office

 In its opening five days, the film grossed $9 million and was number one at the U.S. box office, where it remained for three weeks.
 By 1976 the film had earned $6,716,000 in theatrical rentals in the United States and Canada.
 Its international take was very small; Laughlin suggested that American government agencies conspired to force the film to be "banned in almost every country in the world" to hide its "scorching exposés" from foreign audiences, though he admitted that he had no supporting evidence.